m-rcd/symmetrical-system/README.md

   bundle install
   ```

-- Add your access token in `env` file like so:
+- Copy the `env.template` file and add your token:

   ```
+  cp env.template env
+  # edit the new file
   ACCESS_TOKEN=<access_token>
   ```

 ## Running the application